Long-Lived Electronic Coherences from First Principles

 Having computed the target density matrix, $\boldsymbol{\rho}^d(t+\Delta t)$, we decompose this matrix as a sum of block-wise density matrices that represent pure superposition of subsets of the adiabatic states:

-Such blocks might be composed of a single state or any combination of available states while retaining the population ratio and the phase angles between all pairs.
-We use the algorithms described in Ref. \citenum{tabgauss} to determine the set $\{\boldsymbol{\rho}_a^{\mathrm{block}}\}$ and the corresponding probabilities, $\{P_a^{\mathrm{block}}\}$.
-The sum of these probabilities must be unity, and a constrained linear least squares solution to Eq. \ref{eq:block} ensures that all probabilities are non-negative.

 Finally, we stochastically decide whether the wavefunction will collapse into one of pure states represented by these blocks.
 A random number between 0 and 1 is selected and compared to the probabilities, $\{P_a^{\mathrm{block}}\}$, to determine which state the electronic subsystem collapses into.

-After collapse, the momentum is scaled to ensure conservation of energy.
-This block-wise algorithm allows TAB to correctly describe the decay of coherences between all pairs of states---even when many states are present, pairs of states with parallel PESs maintain coherence indefinitely, while very non-parallel pairs lose coherence rapidly.\cite{esch2020a}
+After collapse, the entire momentum vector is scaled to ensure conservation of energy {with a factor of $\sqrt{1-\frac{E_{\mathrm{pot}}^{\mathrm{new}}-E_{\mathrm{pot}}^{\mathrm{old}}}{E_{\mathrm{kin}}}}$, adjusting the kinetic energy $E_{\mathrm{kin}}$ by the difference of TDCI electronic energies $E_{\mathrm{pot}}$ after and before the collapse.} This block-wise algorithm allows TAB to correctly describe the decay of coherences between all pairs of states---even when many states are present, pairs of states with parallel PESs maintain coherence indefinitely, while very non-parallel pairs lose coherence rapidly.\cite{esch2020a} {Like the parent Ehrenfest method, a single TAB trajectory is not meaningful.
+However, averaging over an ensemble yields an accurate treatment of decoherence, with subset of trajectories ultimately collapsing to individual states or sets of parallel states after a physically meaningful decoherence time.}